francescomambrini/Daphne/guidelines/guidelines.md

 #### Noun or AuxP?

-Certain nouns (in acc.) are used adverbially with a genitive; they appear to be on their way to lose they're full meaning and evolve to preposition.
+Certain nouns (typically in acc.) are used adverbially with a genitive; they appear to be on their way to lose they're full meaning and evolve to preposition.
 See for instance δίκην = "in the way of, after the manner of" (LSJ A.2).

 Anyway, since they have *not* undergone a full desemanticization, they still must be annotated as `ADV`, while the governed genitive is `ATR`.
 E.g. Aesch.
 Ag.
 3 κυνὸς δίκην.

+### Multi-word conjunctions

+Expressions that means "except when", "as when" are tagged as multi-word conjunction groups.
+This means that:
+* the first conjuction is the head of the group
+* the "when" part is `AuxY`

 #### ἔχω + adverb